How your front door colour can add value to your home – or leave you with a hefty fine

 According to *Safestyle analysis of stats from Zoopla, across the UK, red is the colour to reckon with when it comes to front doors.
 Safestyle found that the next two most appealing front door colours nationwide were grey and black, with house sale prices boosted by 20% and 11% respectively.

 The research also pinpoints trends in front door colour tastes by region.
 In Newcastle, the clear winner is currently sage green – properties sporting this front door hue attracted offers that were 16% higher than average.
-In Liverpool, the front door colour of choice is navy blue; in Cardiff it’s black; and in Leeds the front door colour grey will earn home sellers a higher offer on their property.
+In Liverpool, the front door colour of choice is navy blue; in Cardiff its black; and in Leeds the front door colour grey will earn home sellers a higher offer on their property.

 Suzy Chiazzari, principal at the Holistic Design & Colour Institute, isn’t surprised to see red, grey and black at the top of favourite front door colours.
 She shared these colour psychology pointers that can help us to understand why certain front door colours are perennially popular: